PCSAS application materials are submitted electronically.

 - ii.
 What are the program's procedures for selecting graduate students?
 Is there evidence that these are appropriate, valid, and successful?

 - iii.
 How well do the scientific interests and career goals of matriculating students match the program's mission, goals, and design?
 Is there evidence of "fit?"

 - iv.
 Do selection procedures yield high-quality students with strong educational backgrounds in science, research experience, and scientific interests and aptitudes?
 What is the evidence?

 - v.
-Mentoring Model: What is the program's model for providing the kind of intensive mentoring of individual students that is required to produce first-rate clinical scientists who integrate research and application?
+Mentoring Model: What is the program's model for providing the kind of intensive mentoring of individual students that is required to produce first-rate clinical scientists who integrate research and clinical application?

 - vi.
 How is the faculty mentoring organized?
 Are students distributed among the faculty in a manner that promotes high quality training?
 Are the interests of matriculating students matched to their mentors' expertise?
 What is the evidence that the program's mentoring model is successful?

 - vii.
 How long does it take for a student to complete the program, on average, is that time justified by the program objectives, and what is the distribution for time-to-completion?
 What factors influence this pattern, and is it reasonable?

 - viii.
 How does the program deal with underperforming, troubled, or discontented students?
 Is there a formal system for communicating performance feedback and handling grievances?
 How well do these work?

 - ix.
 Specific information that the Review Committee would examine to evaluate these issues would include: